kylescotshank/IntroToShell/Lessons/Lesson1_IntroducingTheShell.md

 -   run programs
 -   store data
--   communicate with each other
+-   interact with each other
--   and interact with us
+-   interact with humans

 They can do the last of these in many different ways, including direct brain-computer and speech interfaces.